 The Fund may pay a performance fee (the "Performance Fee") calculated as a percentage of the Net Asset Value of certain Share Classes under its management.
 The Global Distributor and Service Provider shall co-ordinate and administer the Fund's payment of the Performance Fee to the Investment Manager and/or other relevant parties subject to and in accordance with the terms of this Prospectus.
-The Performance Fee is as specified in Appendix 1 for each Sub-Fund.
-The method of calculation of the Performance Fee is set out in Appendix 3.
+Currently, no Performance Fee is applied to any Sub-Funds or Share Classes.